FN FAL: DSA SA58 FAL

 Early versions of the DSA FAL included a 4140 billet upper receiver, machined from a 19-pound block of 4140 steel, and a lower receiver milled from a block of 7075 T6 aircraft grade aluminum.
 The barrels were provided by Badger and were double stress relieved, cryogenically treated, and had an 11 degree target crown.
 These barrels featured broach cut rifling, were lapped by hand, and made from 4140 carbon steel.
 Barrel twist was 1:11.
 Rifles produced during the Federal Assault Weapons Ban from 1994 to 2004 included integrally machined muzzle brakes that served to reduce muzzle rise and recoil.
 Further more, these muzzle brakes added additional length to barrels to achieve the 16.5 inches that would otherwise have been considered short-barreled rifles under the National Firearms Act.
 As such, DSA FAL barrels that were effectively ~14 inches, could be legally considered 16.5 inches due to the integral muzzle brakes.

+DSA has produced at least one "titanium FAL" with a 16-inch barrel as a concept.
+Multiple steel parts including the receiver and muzzle device were replaced with titanium ones.
+Other changes include the dust cover, charging handle, and trigger housing being converted from steel to aluminum.
+This allowed weight savings of over one kilogram compared to a standard FAL with a 21-inch barrel.
+A standard 21-inch barrel FAL weighs roughly 4.5 kilograms (9 lbs.
+12 oz.) while the titanium DSA prototype with a 16-inch barrel weighs 3.39 kilograms (7 lbs.
+7 oz.).
+It is unlikely to ever be mass-produced due to the cost and difficulty of machining titanium.

+SC-2010 Hi-Power Modular Weapon System

+A Peruvian derivative of the FAL designed by the Diseños Casanave Corporation in 2010.
+Like the FAL, it uses standard 20-round box magazines with the same 7.62×51mm caliber ammo.